Montgomery County Equitable Distribution Attorneys

 In Pennsylvania, issues of fault, such as infidelity, are generally not taken into consideration during the division of assets.

-The attorneys of Rubin, Glickman, Steinberg and Gifford stand ready to assist you with the determination of whether your business is fully or partially marital property.
+The attorneys of Rubin, Glickman, Steinberg & Gifford P.C. stand ready to assist you with the determination of whether your business is fully or partially marital property.
 We will then work to negotiate a favorable division that protects your interests and those of your business.

 Getting Divorced in PA?
-Schedule Your Free Initial Consultation with an Experienced Newtown Equitable Distribution Lawyer
+Schedule Your Free Initial Consultation with an Experienced Equitable Distribution Lawyer in PA

 Do you operate a family business, professional practice or other concern that may be divided in your divorce?
-Contact Rubin, Glickman, Steinberg and Gifford today by telephone at 215-822-7575 or 800-358-9367 or online.
+Contact Rubin, Glickman, Steinberg & Gifford P.C. today by telephone or online.
 Our office is conveniently located right off of Route 309, in Colmar, Hatfield Township, and nearby parking is free.
+We also manage a location in Newtown, PA and can even meet with you in your home or hospital if necessary.
+Our equitable distribution attorneys serve clients throughout Montgomery County, including Newtown, Lansdale, and more.
+Contact us for your free consultation today.